 About the Project

-The Steamboat Forest Service has been tracking temperatures in scree fields (pika habitat) for 10 years.
+The Steamboat Forest Service has been tracking temperatures in scree fields (pika habitat) for over 10 years.
 They put small iButton trackers, about the size of a nickel but a ¼ inch thick, under rocks in the scree fields.
 The iButtons record temperature 6 times a day, year round.
 The data allows the Forest Service to track how long the snowpack lasts and how hot it gets in the summer.
 They pair this data with whether there was any signs of pika activity observed by the researchers who change out the iButton to try to correlate pika occupancy to temperature changes.

 What We Do